ZupIT/beagle/CONTRIBUTING.md

 After Beagle's team analyze your contribution, we may add some questions and suggestions, you should:

 - Make the required updates.
-- Re-run Beagle's test suites to ensure tests are still passing.
+- Re-run Beagle's test suites and CI workflows to ensure everything is still working properly.
 - Rebase your branch and force push to your GitHub repository (this will update your Pull Request):

   ```shell